jedrzejkubica/targets-from-pathways/README.md

 ## Methods

-We introduced a new methodology for target prioritization.
-The user inputs a disease and a target of interest.
-First, we get a gene list for the disease from Open Targets Platform (https://platform.opentargets.org/) and perform fast Gene Set Enrichment Analysis (GSEA) using the blitzgsea Python package (https://github.com/MaayanLab/blitzgsea).
-We obtain pathways associated with the disease.
-Second, we find all pathways with the target on it also using Reactome database.
-That's how we get pathways associated with the disease and the target, and we find all genes that are on these pathways.
-Then, we prioritize these genes as new potential targets for the disease using pathway selectivity and network propagation (Random Walk with Restart, MutliXrank (Baptista et al, 2020) ; https://github.com/anthbapt/multixrank).
-Finally, we obtain a list of scored genes, the higher the score, the more likely it is to be associated with the disease and the target (based on pathways and network propagation).
+We introduced a new methodology for target prioritization based only on biological pathways.
+The user provides a disease and a target of interest.
+First, we retrieve genes for the disease from the Open Targets Platform (https://platform.opentargets.org/) and perform Gene Set Enrichment Analysis (GSEA) using the blitzgsea Python package (https://github.com/MaayanLab/blitzgsea) to obtain pathways associated with the disease.
+Then, we find all pathways containing the specified target in the Reactome database.
+By intersecting the disease- and the target-associated pathways, we obtain a set of genes that are both relevant to the disease and proximal to the original target within the pathway network.
+We then prioritize these genes as new candidates using pathway selectivity and network propagation (Random Walk with Restart, MutliXrank (Baptista et al, 2020) ; https://github.com/anthbapt/multixrank).
+The output is a ranking of genes, where the higher the score, the more likely the gene is to be associated with the disease.

 ### Flowchart